LeonLukaschek/BachelorThesis/README.md

 as *OPTI_DATA_FILE*.
 The folder *opti_data* contains recorded data sets similar to the data sets in the thesis.
 The OptiTrack files are not the raw files produced by the OptiTrack tracking tool, but contain adapted data that is directly usable by the script.

 ### *tom_adaptive_control.py*
-For this, you have to executed the python file using
+For this, you have to execute the python file using
 ```console
 python3 tom_adaptive_control.py
 ```